LipSurf/plugins/docs/api-reference/plugin.md

 - Optional
 - Type: `() => void`

-Called in the context of the page when LipSurf is activated and the plugin matches the current URL.
+Called in the context of the page when LipSurf is activated and the plugin matches the current URL (or any URL if there is at least 1 [`global`](/api-reference/command.md#global) command).
 Useful for setting up custom styling on the page that all the commands use, or initializing data that commands share.
-Also called each time the page is brought back into focus while LipSurf is activated.
+Also called each time the page is brought back into focus while LipSurf is activated, or a new page is loaded.

 ### contexts